Trade secrets theft: Architect convicted, sentenced to community detention for stealing firm's 'golden egg'

 The founding director of Context Architects, Lisa Hinton, has said she considered Davies a "very good architect".

-The English-born man became one of the leaders of Hinton's firm when he was appointed a principal architect in July 2016.
+The English-born Davies became one of the leaders of Hinton's firm when he was appointed a principal architect in July 2016.

 He had more than two decades of experience working on commercial, residential, hospitality, civic and naval architecture projects.